lucasklaassen/angular/aio/README.md

 1. Setup application load balancer with https access
 2. SSL through AWS apply to loadbalancer.
 3. Point wildcard A record for *.wdibuilds.io to load balancer which has WDIBuilds instance in it.
-4. clone angular fork from lucasklaassen
+4. clone angular fork from lucasklaassen aio-build-updates
 5. set up the following directories:
   a. ~/home/wdi-logs
   b. var/www/aio-builds/ (chown this directory for the user www-data)